yjg30737/pyqt-openai/README.md

 * aiohttp - for openai dependency
 * pyperclip - to copy prompt text from prompt generator
 * stability_sdk - for Stable Diffusion
+* jinja2 - for saving the conversation with html file

 ## Preview & Usage
 ### Overview